Mar 12, 2025

 Where:

-k is the rank position
+k represents the rank position in the results list

-P(k) is precision at cutoff k
+P(k) is the precision at cutoff k (number of relevant items in top k results / k)

-Step 2: Mean Average Precision (MAP)
+Step 2: Mean Average Precision (MAP) Across Queries

-MAP = (1 / Q) × Σ(AP₍ᵢ₎) for i = 1 to Q
+MAP = (1 / Q) × Σ(AP_i) for i = 1 to Q

 Where: